Loading...

 Stay Hydrated

-Drink plenty of water before, during, and after consuming wine to aid in the metabolism of alcohol and sugars.
+Drink plenty of water before and after consuming wine to aid in digestion and metabolism.

-Engage in light physical activity, like a short walk, after consuming wine to help your body manage blood sugar levels.
+Engage in light physical activity, like a short walk, after wine consumption to help regulate blood sugar levels.

 healthspan-mbl